dart-lang/site-www/src/tools/pub/automated-publishing.md

   You can configure the Cloud Build trigger to run under a custom _service account_.
 If you want to do this, create a new service account for this purpose.
-Allow this service account to impersonate the `pub-dev@$PROJECT_ID.iam.gserviceaccount.com` account which can publish to pub.dev.
+Allow this service account to impersonate the `pub-dev@$PROJECT_ID.iam.gserviceaccount.com` account, which can publish to pub.dev.

-  In the configuration of the `pub-dev@$PROJECT_ID.iam.gserviceaccount.com` _service account_ we allowed the default Cloud Build service account:
-  `$PROJECT_NUMBER@cloudbuild.gserviceaccount.com`, to impersonate the `pub-dev@$PROJECT_ID.iam.gserviceaccount.com` service account.
+ The configuration of the `pub-dev@$PROJECT_ID.iam.gserviceaccount.com` _service account_ allowed the default Cloud Build service account, `$PROJECT_NUMBER@cloudbuild.gserviceaccount.com`, to impersonate the `pub-dev@$PROJECT_ID.iam.gserviceaccount.com` service account.
   If using a custom service account for the Cloud Build, you'll need to change